 A.J.
-Bosco, a Principal with StoneTurn, has 20 years of diverse regulatory, legal and compliance experience as a prosecutor, regulator and in internal roles at large financial services institutions.
+Bosco, a Partner with StoneTurn, has 20 years of diverse regulatory, legal and compliance experience as a prosecutor, regulator and in internal roles at large financial services institutions.
 He has experience across many sectors of the financial services industry, including corporate and investment banking, retail brokerage, ratings agencies and consumer banking.
 At StoneTurn, A.J. serves as a trusted adviser to financial services clients dealing with complex investigations, litigation and enforcement matters and other compliance issues.

 Throughout his career, including senior roles at Prudential Securities, Deutsche Bank Securities, JPMorgan Chase and Moody’s Corporation, where he was globally responsible for internal investigations, A.J. has conducted and managed numerous probes involving matters such as insider trading, anti-money laundering (AML), know your customer (KYC), customer identification program (CIP), churning, suitability, direct market access, high frequency trading, market making, program trading, mark-ups, structured products, financial operations, research, credit and market risk, mortgage operations and third-party misconduct.
 Additionally, A.J. has extensive experience investigating allegations from whistleblowers, having managed the integrity hot lines at Moody’s and Deutsche Bank Securities.